Home birth: History and philosophy

 Although the fact humans give birth is universal, the social nature of birth is not.
 Where, with whom, how, and when someone gives birth is socially and culturally determined.
 Historically, birth has been a social event.
 For the most of humankind history of birth is equivalent to history of home birth.
 The hypothesis exists that birth was transformed from a solitary to social event early in human evolution.
 Traditionally and historically, other women assisted women in childbirth.
 A special term evolved in the English language around 1300 to name women who made assistance in childbirth their vocation – midwife, literally meaning "with woman".
 However, midwife was a description of a social role of a woman who was "with woman" in childbirth to mediate social arrangements for woman's bodily experience of birth.

 Birthing on country

 Birthing on country is a traditional birthing practice that constitutes giving birth on the land where the mother was born as well as her ancestors.
 It is a culturally appropriate practice that coincides with spiritual tradition.
 It offers support to women and their families by continuing the birthing process in the community among the women and children.
 It is largely practiced by aboriginal women, in countries such as Australia, Canada, New Zealand and the United States.
 The belief is that if a child is not born on country they lose their connection to the land and their community.

 Birthing on country can happen in rural areas as well as birthing in cities.

+In the United States

+There was an increase in the percentage of home births from 2004 to 2009.
+Since 2009, Montana had the largest increase when it comes to home births with a percentage of 2.55 percent.
+Oregon and Vermont was close together when it comes to home births with percentages of 1.96 percent and 1.91 percent.
+The other five additional states which are Idaho, Pennsylvania, Utah, Washington, and Wisconsin, they all had an increase of home births with a percent of 1.50 and above.

+When it comes to the Southeastern states which are Texas, North Carolina, Connecticut, Delaware, the District of Columbia, Illinois, Massachusetts, Nebraska, New Jersey, Rhode Island, South Dakota, and West Virginia, they all experienced a lower percentage of home births with only a percentage of 0.50 percent.

+Since the percentage of home birth increased from 2004 to 2009, it went to widespread which involved states regions, and countries.
+While two areas saw significant decreases, 31 states saw rapid increases when it comes to home births.